Barnett-class lifeboat: Description

 The 51-foot Barnett had an open aft cockpit with a shelter ahead of it giving access to the engine room.
 Ahead of the engine room was a survivor cabin and there was a forward shelter ahead of the mast.
-The class was powered by two 60 bhp Weyburn CE6 6-cylinder petrol engines with a single exhaust funnel ahead of the aft shelter.
+The class, with the exception of ON 860, was powered by twin 60-bhp Weyburn CE6 6-cylinder petrol engines, with a single exhaust funnel ahead of the aft shelter.

 The final boat of the class, RNLB Southern Africa (ON 860), was built in 1949, fourteen years after the end of regular production, and was more akin in deck layout to the first five boats built around the same time.
-This boat was powered by two 60 bhp Ferry VE6 6-cylinder diesels and was in effect a prototype for a post war production run of diesel powered boats.
+This boat was powered by two 60-bhp Ferry VE6 6-cylinder diesels and was in effect a prototype for a post war production run of diesel powered boats.
 However, it was overtaken by events as James Barnett turned to midships cockpits and the new boats emerged as the 52 ft class the following year.
 The only other 51-foot Watson to receive diesel engines was Peter and Sarah Blake (ON 755) which was re-engined with twin Ford based 65 bhp Parsons Barracuda diesels in 1965.
 In 1976, Southern Africa (ON 860) also received Barracudas while serving in the relief fleet and this boat was the final member of the class in service when retired in 1981.